-Most importantly, the protection and conservation of the fragile ecological environment that is threatened by the development.
+The protection and conservation of the fragile ecological environment that is threatened by the development.
 Specifically, the endangered and critically endangered flora communities, the endangered and critically endangered fauna, also the physical structure of the ridgelines and plateaus of the project area which perform the vital water recharge function as a source of the groundwater storages of the Hunter, Barnard and Peel river catchments.

 Since the commencement of engagement with stakeholders in 2017, the situation for our wildlife has changed dramatically due to the Black Summer bushfires - one of the worst wildlife disasters in modern history.
 The koala has been identified as being vulnerable to extinction, with surveys by ecological consultancy Biolink, finding 71% of koala populations died in 6 study areas of NSW after the fires.
-As detailed in the Environmental Impact Statement (EIS), there are thirteen threatened terrestrial fauna species directly within the Development Footprint, including Koala.
+As detailed in the Environmental Impact Statement (EIS), there are thirteen threatened terrestrial fauna species directly within the Development Footprint, including the seriously threatened quoll and critically endangered koala.